LeoBrait/DEPRECATED_keystone-analysis/README.md

 2. Software dependencies

-This program relies on a Python-3 interpreter and the anaconda package manager.
+This program relies on a Python-3 interpreter and the anaconda (or miniconda) package manager.
 Also, it was tested and developed on Ubuntu-18-04(WSL) with the Anaconda3 environment manager but probably can be run on other Linux distributions and MacOS.
 All python packages required by the program are listed in `requirements.txt`.
-In order to create and activate environment with all dependencies, you should install [anaconda 3](https://www.anaconda.com/) on your linux machine and run:
+In order to create and activate environment with all dependencies, you should install [anaconda 3](https://www.anaconda.com/) or miniconda on your linux machine and run:

 ```sh
 bash Shell/install_dependencies.sh